jonathananolan/timezones/README.md

-There are over 500 IANA time zones, but not many are meaningfuly distinct for current and future dates.
-[Time-zone boundary builder](https://github.com/evansiroky/timezone-boundary-builder) maintains an up to date map of the ~70 time zones that are actually mapped to a current geographical area.
+There are ~600 IANA time zones, many are not meaningfuly distinct for current and future dates.
+[Time-zone boundary builder](https://github.com/evansiroky/timezone-boundary-builder) maintains an up to date map of the ~70 time zones that are mapped to a current geographical area.

 But most computers in the world use [IANA names](https://github.com/eggert/tz), and for many computers the IANA name is one of more than 600 locations that represent historical differences in time zones across different regions.